Import and Reuse: A Faster Way to Set Up Meetings

 A single change within Settings->Blocks & Terms can translate to hours of time saved editing virtual meeting pages.
 Administrative users can gain efficiencies by using Terms in campaign text, incorporating system terms like Meeting Name and custom Terms such as the name of the Annual Program Chair and key dates such as submission deadlines, conflict of interest disclosure deadlines and presentation upload deadlines.

-All portions of Campaigns – steps, emails, landing pages, response pages allow the use of Terms (Landing page shown below):
+Campaigns, including email templates and landing pages, allow the use of Merge terms (Landing page shown below):

 “Add controls” on Recipients dashboard in Campaign recipients page